MATH: Mathematics (MATH)

 MATH 415.
 Matrix Theory.
 (3 Credits)

-Matrix algebra, matrix factorization, vector and matrix norms, condition numbers, singular values, diagonalization and similar matrices, Jordan canonical form, unitary and orthogonal transformations, and the eigenvalue problems.
-Prerequisite: MATH 325 Linear Algebra 201808.
+Matrix algebra, matrix factorization, vector and matrix norms, condition numbers, singular values, diagonalization and similar matrices, Jordan canonical form.
+Unitary and orthogonal transformations, and the eigenvalue problems.
+Prerequisite: MATH 325.

 MATH 417.
 Numerical Linear Algebra.
 (3 Credits)

-Numerical methods for solution of linear systems, perturbation theory and linear least square problem, QR factorization, conditioning and stability of linear systems, iterative methods for linear systems, symmetric eigenproblem and singular value decomposition, nonsymmetric eigenvalue problems, discrete and fast Fourier transform.
-Prerequisite: MATH 325 Linear Algebra 201608.
+Numerical methods for solution of linear systems, perturbation theory and linear least square problem, QR factorization, conditioning and stability of linear systems, iterative methods for linear systems, symmetric eigenvalue problems and singular value decomposition, non-symmetric eigenvalue problems.
+Prerequisite: MATH 325.

 MATH 425.
 Abstract Algebra I. (3 Credits)

-Abstract groups, subgroups, cyclic groups, groups of symmetries, even and odd permutations, the alternating group cosets, normal subgroups, Lagrange's theorem, quotient groups, solvable groups, mappings, group homomorphisms, isomorphisms.
-Prerequisite: MATH 201 Calculus II or MATH 261 Calculus II 201608.
+Groups, subgroups, cyclic groups, groups of symmetries, permutation groups, alternating group, cosets, normal subgroups, Lagrange’s theorem, quotient groups, direct product of groups, group homeomorphisms and isomorphism.
+Prerequisite: MATH 300.

 MATH 426.
 Abstract Algebra II.
 (3 Credits)